-The Company will apply within seven days of the Prospectus Date for admission to the Official List and quotation of the Shares on the ASX.
+The Company applied within seven days of the date of the Original Prospectus for admission to the Official List and quotation of the Shares on the ASX.
 The Company's expected ASX code will be 'B4P'.

 ASX takes no responsibility for this Prospectus or the investment to which it relates.
 The fact that ASX may admit the Company to the Official List is not to be taken as an indication of the merits of the Company or the Shares offered for subscription.